bachbaongan/Project/SQL/8_week_SQL_Challenge/Case Study #4/README.md

 , closing_balance AS (
 SELECT customer_id, close_of_month,
 SUM(transaction_change_balance) OVER (PARTITION BY customer_id
 				      ORDER BY close_of_month
 				      ROWS BETWEEN UNBOUNDED PRECEDING AND CURRENT ROW ) as total_closing_balance
 FROM month_balances
 )
--- Percentage modify in closing balance for each customer in each month , percentage_growth AS (
+-- Percentage modification in closing balance for each customer in each month , percentage_growth AS (
 SELECT *,
 100.0*(total_closing_balance -LAG(total_closing_balance) OVER (PARTITION BY customer_id ORDER BY close_of_month))